Outsourced AML/CFT/CPF Compliance Activities ¦ Luxembourg

 Our approach focuses on maintaining regulatory control while enabling effective use of external resources.

-Governance, oversight, and accountability
+Governance, oversight, risk assessment and accountability

 Effective outsourcing of AML/CFT/CPF activities requires clear governance and active oversight by senior management.
 Institutions are expected to understand how outsourced activities operate in practice and to challenge providers where necessary.
-We support institutions in strengthening oversight structures, reporting mechanisms, and documentation that evidence management control.
+We support institutions in strengthening oversight structures, risk assessment, reporting mechanisms, and documentation that evidence management control.

-Inspection readiness and ongoing monitoring
+Luxembourg and EU AML: Inspection readiness and ongoing monitoring

 Supervisory inspections increasingly assess outsourced AML/CFT/CPF arrangements in detail.
 Institutions must be able to demonstrate effective oversight, clear accountability, and timely remediation of issues identified at service provider level.
 We assist clients in preparing for inspections and establishing sustainable monitoring processes.

-Outsourced AML/CFT/CPF activities are closely linked to AML/CFT/CPF compliance, risk assessment, KYC & CDD, transaction monitoring, sanctions compliance, AML/CFT/CPF Officer oversight, and AML/CFT/CPF audit preparation.
+Outsourced AML/CFT/CPF activities are closely linked to AML/CFT/CPF compliance, risk assessment, KYC & CDD, transaction monitoring, sanctions compliance, AML/CFT/CPF Officer support, and AML/CFT/CPF audit preparation.
 These services are addressed on dedicated pages within our broader Anti-Financial Crime offering.

 If you are outsourcing AML/CFT/CPF activities, reviewing existing arrangements, or preparing for supervisory inspection, a structured and proportionate approach is essential in the Luxembourg environment.